Seeed-Studio/wiki-documents/docs/LinkIt_ONE.md

 !!!Note
     LinkIt ONE board comes with a lot of features and its SDK(Software Development Kit) is quite comprehensive.
 Read this document throughly once before using the board.
-Being a co-design product basic level Technical Support for hardware is provided at [ Seeedstudio LinkIt One Forum](http://www.seeed.cc/discover.html?t=linkit).Advanced Technical support is available at  [  MediaTek LinkIt One Forums](https://labs.mediatek.com/forums/forums/list.page).These forums have a good number of FAQs about this board.Please search solutions for your requirements/issues first before posting questions for saving your time.
+Being a co-design product basic level Technical Support for hardware is provided at Seeedstudio LinkIt One Forum.
+Advanced Technical support is available at  [MediaTek LinkIt One Forums](https://labs.mediatek.com/forums/forums/list.page).These forums have a good number of FAQs about this board.Please search solutions for your requirements/issues first before posting questions for saving your time.

 ## Features
 --------------